Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Introduction

-Another related goal is to minimize the regret in a sequential setup.
-In this setting we work with the logarithmic loss over $n$ rounds.
-For $K = 2$ \citet{krichevsky1981performance} and later generalised by \citet{xie1997minimax} provide an analysis that shows that the KT estimator suffers at most $\frac{K-1}{2}\log(n)$ regret.
-For a more comprehensive overview we refer to \citep{shtar1987universal, merhav98, rissanen1996fisher}.
-Our bounds for $\potb$ do not directly arise from these analyses, but instead rely on a new analysis of suffix averaging to avoid unnecessary $\log(n)$ factors.
+A related goal is to minimize the minimax regret in an online learning setting with logarithmic loss, which is known to be $\frac{K-1}{2}\log(n) + O(1)$ and is achieved by the KT estimator.
+For $K = 2$, this was shown by \citet{krichevsky1981performance}, and \citet{xie1997minimax} generalize it to general $K$.
+For a more comprehensive overview we refer to \citet{shtar1987universal,merhav98, rissanen1996fisher}.
+Our bounds for $\potb$ do not directly arise from combining these results with online-to-batch conversion, but instead rely on a new analysis of suffix averaging to avoid the $\log(n)$ factor that appears in the minimax regret.